chrisconfirm/rune/README.md

 Note that the ordinalswallet implementation is encoding the _Symbol_ through Base64 and varint into little endian!
 How to decode the _Symbol_ pushstring: ff 98 78 06 01 00 00 00 00
-- ff tells us the next 8 bytes are little endian, which means we need to swap them around:
+- 0xff tells us the next 8 bytes are little endian, which means we need to swap them around:
 00 00 00 00 01 06 78 98
 - This hex decodes to a decimal:
 17201304